magic-wormhole/magic-wormhole/README.md

 additional verification that doesn't depend upon the secrecy of the channel.

-The notion of a "magic wormhole" comes from the image of two distant wizards speaking the same phrase at the same time, and causing a connection to be established between them.
+The notion of a "magic wormhole" comes from the image of two distant wizards speaking the same enchanted phrase at the same time, and causing a mystical connection to pop into existence between them.
+The wizards then throw books into the wormhole and they fall out the other side.
 Transferring files securely should be that easy.

 ## Design